 The images submitted were fan art of a copyrighted series.
 NeonMob can only publish original concepts and creations and does not have the license to publish copyrighted concepts and fan art.

 The images submitted were graphically violent, pornographic, or otherwise offensive.

 The series has fewer than minimum 15 cards required for publication.
-All series must have at least 15 unique cards and a cover image to be published.
+All series must have at least 15 unique cards and a cover image to be considered for publication.

 The series was submitted without a title, series description, or card descriptions.

 Your submission did not meet our amateur series revised standards for publication.

 If your amateur series is not approved, you will receive a detailed explanation via email from our community team with instructions on amending your series and resubmitting (if applicable).
 Submissions containing copyrighted concepts or creation cannot be published and will be deleted from our system.